Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Registered Clinical Psychotherapist and Supervisor, PACT Certified Couples Therapist, Sydney, Australia

-Meet Dr. Stan Tatkin, PsyD, MFT Teacher, clinician, researcher, and developer of the Psychobiological Approach to Couples Therapy® (PACT)
+Meet Dr. Stan Tatkin, PsyD, MFT, Teacher, clinician, researcher, and developer of the Psychobiological Approach to Couples Therapy® (PACT)

 Dr. Tatkin is best known for developing the Psychobiological Approach to Couples Therapy® (PACT).
 He’s recognized globally for his work on secure-functioning relationships and is a sought-after speaker and educator.
 His work emphasizes fairness, justice, and sensitivity as key elements of secure attachment and healthy partnerships.